pjtunstall/mad/docs/optional-extras.md

 # Optional Extras

 - FIX/IMPROVE
-  - I once saw a bug where server and client logged that one of two players had disconnected, but they hadn't.
+  - Possibly fixed now that I dealt with another disconnection-related error, but, just in case, here's a note of what happened: I once saw a bug where server and client logged that one of two players had disconnected, but they hadn't.
 Both players were still in the chat.
 Only one had the ready button visible.
 On pressing it, the countdown was triggered for both.
 Haven't manage to replicate it.
-  - There's often a jump where the character profile picture changes when the eyelids are still open.
   - Sometimes there's a pause on initiating movement or changing direction before it takes effect.
 Lag due to waiting for signal from socket?
 But test this in case that's not the reason.
 Could try a rollback technique: show player's own sprite moving immediately and correct when signal comes from server if need be, e.g. if another player or a bomb blocked their way (if they don't have the bomb-pass powerup).
   - A bug I saw once, but haven't managed to replicate after many attempts, possibly already fixed now that disconnections during countdown are handled better.
 But I'll leave the details here just in case.
 Server crashed when a player in Safari pressed CTR+SHIFT+R to view simplified page, without styles, during countdown.
 Apparently this led to them being undefined even though the normal disconnection logic had not gone ahead.
 It triggered that classic lightning-conductor-of-errors, `isDead(player)`: `return grid[player?.position?.y][player?.position?.x].type === "fire";` (accusing arrow points to 2nd instance of player in the line), "TypeError: Cannot read properties of undefined (reading 'undefined')".
 Since then I've added some protections and logging in case of future issues.
-  - I didn't anticipate that if you drop a full-fire by collecting another powerup after planting the full-fire bomb and before it goes off, you can collect it again, allowing you to re-use it.
-It might be nice to leave it in as a fun quirk that can be learnt and exploited.
-Or it might be a good exercise to fix just it.
 - SECURITY
   - Implement neater "play again" logic, rather then current, crude solution, which is to force a page reload.
   - Implement some decent reconnection logic (e.g. 3 attempts then consider gone: update player.id to new id using index from client to link them; better yet, use a cookie.
 Test how well connections last, using a mobile hotspot.)